-"Moreover, in the 1940s, women were called on to roll up their sleeves and step into jobs that were once dominated by men.
-Rosie the Riveter with her toned arms and red lips represented the duality of femininity during the WWII.
-Also, due to wartime cosmetic rationing, many women used lipsticks as blush, and were also still adding petroleum jelly to their lipstick for a touch of shine."
+"Moreover, in the 1940s, women were called on to roll up their sleeves and step into jobs that men once dominated.
+Rosie the Riveter, with her toned arms and red lips, represented the duality of femininity during WWII.
+Also, due to wartime cosmetic rationing, many women used lipsticks as blush and were also still adding petroleum jelly to their lipstick for a touch of shine."

 "The '50s were ravenous for cosmetic decadence and heightened perfection.
-There was a perfect lip shade for every season and each time of day, and women had a lipstick wardrobe that was prepared for anything," says Rudder.
-Sir John adds, "In the industry, if you mention the color ''50s red,' every makeup artist will know what you’re talking about—it's that perfect orange-y red that truly looks great on everyone.
+There was a perfect lip shade for every season, and each time of day and women had a lipstick wardrobe that made them prepared for anything," says Rudder.
+Sir John adds, "In the industry, if you mention the color ''50s red,' every makeup artist will know what you’re talking about—it's that perfect orangey-red that truly looks great on everyone.

-Rudder continues, "Technology, and innovation was taking the world by storm, and a new entertainment source was influencing beauty trends like never before.
-Television became a fixture in middle class homes, and shows like Leave it to Beaver, that consistently depicted women as happy home makers created the new archetype for female beauty.
+Rudder continues, "Technology and innovation were taking the world by storm, and a new entertainment source was influencing beauty trends like never before.
+Television became a fixture in middle-class homes and shows like Leave it to Beaver that consistently depicted women as happy homemakers created the new archetype for female beauty.
 Film stars such as Marilyn Monroe, Audrey Hepburn, and Sophia Loren were also incredibly influential beauty icons of this era.
-To recreate the look, you definitely need a lip pencil, the perfect red, and a lip brush for precision."
+To recreate the look, you definitely need a lip liner, the perfect red, and a lip brush for precision."

 "The conformity of the '50s was a thing of the past, and celebrating individuality became more important.
 Makeup was definitely a form of self-expression that youth culture reveled in.
-And, it's the first decade with a massive working teenage population, which made them a new major beauty marketing demographic.
-The teen-dream was in full effect, and young British musicians and models were hyper influential on the fashion and beauty scene.
+It's the first decade with a massive working teenage population, which made them a new major beauty marketing demographic.
+The teen-dream was in full effect, and young British musicians and models were hyper-influentials on the fashion and beauty scene.
 Beauty muses of the time included Jean Shrimpton, Twiggy, The Supremes, and Brigitte Bardot with mesmerizing eye looks and a pale peach pout."

 "Feminism and women's liberation were major social movements affecting women in the '70s, and this new awakening required the beauty industry to offer women something new.
 Soft, more natural makeup options were created along with the frost, glitter, and richly pigmented options.
 Gloss muses of the time were Farrah Fawcett, Diana Ross, Jerry Hall, Bianca Jagger, and Lauren Hutton."

 "The '80s was a decade of excess," adds Rudder, "full of 'champagne wishes and caviar dreams' and the fashion and beauty world reflected that.
 Bold shoulder pads, puffy sleeves, huge hair, and major makeup statements were key.
-The beauty slogan for the '80s could have easily been, 'no feature left behind,' as the most popular beauty looks involved every facial feature to be touched by makeup in a bold way.
+The beauty slogan for the '80s could have easily been 'no feature left behind,' as the most popular beauty looks involved every facial feature to be touched by makeup boldly.
 The emergence of MTV had a massive impact on beauty and fashion culture, and the subcultures of the '70s became more widespread as rock, soul, punk, and pop idols began to emerge."

 "A muted color palette was the hallmark for '90s lips with deep mauves, red-browns, slate-colored lipsticks paired with matte skin and gloss," explains Rudder.
 "Often, lips were lined heavily in a deeper shade than the lipstick, Rudder said.
 Sir John adds: "the over-lining give a defined, contoured style to their lip look."